unres/Algorithm_Course/README.md

 # Algorithm_Course-

-Repository containing the algorithms discussed in my algorithm class
+Repository containing Alogrithms discussed in class

+**Using: Repl.it**

+# Algorithms
+- Dijkstra